unicornis-pl/BreakDSCInstallerCode/README.md

 Tested on Envisalink 4 and PC 5010.
 Passcode restored in 5 hours (26 combinations per minute).

-USE ON YOUR RISK, you can BRICK your panel.
+USE ON YOUR RISK, make sure scripts exits installer code when finally entered.
+Otherwise you can BRICK your panel.